Grilled Zucchini with Goat Cheese and Balsamic Syrup

 • ⅛ teaspoon red pepper flakes (optional)

-• 2 ounces (½ cup) crumbled goat cheese, more or less to taste (may substitute feta)
+• 2 ounces (½ cup) crumbled goat cheese or feta, more or less to taste

 Instructions

-2. Prepare the zucchini: Slice the zucchini lengthwise or into rounds on a slight diagonal, about ½-inch thick.
-In a large bowl, toss the zucchini with the salt and allow to sit for 15-20 minutes.
-Drain the zucchini, and then toss with the oil, black pepper, and red pepper, if using.
+2. Prepare the zucchini: Slice the zucchini lengthwise, about ½-inch thick.
+Toss the zucchini with the salt and let it drain in a colander for 15-20 minutes.
+Pat the zucchini dry (this will help it sear better on the grill), and then in a large bowl, toss with the oil, black pepper, and red pepper, if using.
 (I like to mix with my hands to make sure that the oil is evenly dispersed among the slices.
-If in a hurry, you may skip the draining stage, although I find this enhances the texture of the zucchini by removing excess moisture.)
+If in a hurry, you may skip the draining step, although removing excess moisture enhances the texture of the grilled zucchini.)

 3. Cook the zucchini: Heat the grill (or grill pan) to medium-high.
-Cook the zucchini for five or six minutes on the first side before flipping, and then cook for another three to five minutes on the second side.
+Cook the zucchini for 5-6 minutes on the first side before flipping, and then cook for another 3-5 minutes on the second side.
 The zucchini should have nice grill marks on each side and be tender but not mushy.
-Note: Leaving the slices undisturbed while cooking will produce nice grill marks.
+Tip: Leaving the slices undisturbed while cooking will produce nice grill marks.

 4. Serve and enjoy: Arrange the zucchini slices on a large plate or platter.
-While the slices are still warm, sprinkle with the crumbled goat cheese, and then drizzle with a few tablespoons of the balsamic syrup, reserving any leftover syrup for future use.
+While the slices are hot, sprinkle with the crumbled goat cheese, and then drizzle with a few tablespoons of the balsamic syrup, reserving any leftover syrup for future use.
+Finish with a sprinkle of chopped, fresh basil, if desired.

 Helpful hints: A very gentle simmer over medium-low heat (or whatever heat will achieve this on your stove) minimizes vinegar fumes and possible scorching of the pan.
-To easily clean your pan if it becomes scorched (the vinegar mixture can leave a burned residue around the edges – and just a good anytime tip!), cover the affected areas with a paste of baking soda and water and let sit for an hour or more.
-If it doesn’t scrub off easily at this point, scrub with a crumpled piece of aluminum foil, adding a bit more baking soda, which acts as a gentle abrasive, as needed.
-(For nonstick or ceramic pots, use a scrubber that is appropriate for those pans, as the foil will scratch them.)
+To easily clean your pan if it becomes scorched (the vinegar mixture can leave a burned residue around the edges, although this is a good anytime tip), cover the affected areas with a paste of baking soda and water and let sit for an hour or more.
+If the residue doesn’t scrub off easily at this point, scrub with a crumpled piece of aluminum foil, adding a bit more baking soda, which acts as a gentle abrasive, as needed.
+(For nonstick or ceramic pots, use a scrubber that is appropriate for those pans, as the crumpled foil will scratch them.)

 More recipes at FountainAvenueKitchen.com